 DAY 2 – OLD MONTRÉAL

-The Montréal Science Centre, which provides loads of cultural and educational activities for the entire clan.
+The Montréal Science Centre provides loads of cultural and educational activities for the entire clan.
 Your family will enjoy the exploration halls, multimedia challenges, games, interactive areas, and IMAX® TELUS theatre.

 DAY 3 – HOCHELAGA MAISONNEUVE

-With expansive green spaces and a multitude of attractions surrounding the Olympic Park, the Hochelaga-Maisonneuve district, affectionately called “HoMa” by Montrealers, is filled with pleasant, family adventures.
-Spend the entire day here learning about the living creatures on our planet, seeing the city from a lofty perspective, and reaching new heights at a fantastic indoor climbing centre.
+With expansive green spaces and a multitude of attractions surrounding the Olympic Park, the Hochelaga-Maisonneuve district, affectionately called “HoMa” by Montrealers, is filled with pleasant family adventures.
+Consider the Esplanade of the Olympic Park, where activities including culture, sports, food and environment are enjoyed year-round, or the breathtaking view from the Montréal Tower at the Olympic Park.

 Not far from the Biodôme is the Montréal Insectarium, home to some 160,000 living and naturalized insect specimens, an ant farm, bumblebee and honeybee hives, and many other spellbinding vivariums.
 Entomologists will educate you on the amazing diversity of creepy crawlies!

 Next stop, climb every mountain!
-The Horizon Roc Climbing Centre, an indoor climbing complex, offers 12 m high cable bridges, a 25 metre zip line, and more than 2,600 square metres of unique features for enthusiasts of all ages and levels.
+The Horizon Roc Climbing Centre, an indoor climbing complex, offers 12 metre high cable bridges, a 25 metre zip line, and more than 2,600 square metres of unique features for enthusiasts of all ages and levels.
+For their part, speed and action junkies will be fulfilled at Action 500 Karting & Paintball, the largest indoor karting circuit in Canada and the largest indoor paintball center in North America.

 All this adventuring is bound to work up your appetite, so head back downtown, to Old Montréal, or to any of the city’s fine neighbourhoods to experience one of the excellent restaurants of Montréal’s very happening culinary scene.